 I don't know the applicant well, what should I do?

 Academic referees must be a teacher at the applicant's current school.
 They are asked to assess the applicant's academic ability and likely success in year 12 and at university.

-If you feel you don't know the applicant well enough to provide this assessment, please tell the applicant and ask them to contact the Hansen Scholarship team.
+Referees should know the applicant for a minimum of 12 months.
+If you feel that you don't know the applicant well enough to provide this assessment, please tell the applicant and ask them to contact the Hansen Scholarship team.

 For complete listings of faculty-specific scholarships, please see individual faculty websites.